harshmriduhash/Adwola-AI/PERFORMANCE_MONITORING.md

 // components/PerformanceMonitor.tsx
 "use client";

-import { Profiler, ProfilerOnRenderCallback } from 'react';
+import { Profiler, ProfilerOnRenderCallback } from "react";

 const onRenderCallback: ProfilerOnRenderCallback = (
   id, // the "id" prop of the Profiler tree that has just committed